lcbarnett/kuramoto/README.md

 ### Building
 You will need the [Make](https://www.gnu.org/software/make/) build tool installed on your system, and the Matlab `mex` and `makemex` executables (in the 'bin' directory of your Matlab installation) on your system executable path.
 Then in a terminal, navigate to the **kuramoto** installation directory and run `make`.[^1]

+Building creates a shared library in the 'lib' sub-directory.
+You will need to ensure that this directory is on your dynamic link path: this is specified by the environmental variable LD_LIBRARY_PATH in Linux, DYLD_LIBRARY_PATH in macOS and just PATH in Windows (consult your OS documentation about setting environmental variables).
+Alternatively, you can copy the shared library (libkuramoto.so in Linux and macOS, libkuramoto.dll in Windows) to a standard system library directory (you may need admin privileges for this).

 ### Running
 To test the Matlab interface, we recommend that you run the `kuramoto_demo.m` script in the kuramoto/Matlab directory.